The unglamorous lives of business travellers in Asia

 After filing your expense report, the next thing is to wait for the reimbursements, which can take such a long time to process that you’d likely be jetting off to yet another new location before it’s done.

-What’s more, it involves ploughing through a ton of paperwork, which isn’t a very productive use of your time.
+What’s more, it involves plowing through a ton of paperwork, which isn’t a very productive use of your time.
 Instead of getting actual work done or even taking care of things at home, you’re tied down by these menial, administrative tasks.

-And these delays can go up to months, if you’re unlucky.
+And these delays can go up to months if you’re unlucky.

 Slow reimbursements are also a particular pet peeve for younger employees who are fresh out of college and aren’t earning very much.